 When you arrive at WorldFest , you will exchange your ticket (paper or electronic) for a WorldFest wristband.
 Keep that band on your wrist for the duration of your stay.
 If you lose or damage the wristband you will not be allowed back into WorldFest without buying another ticket.

 All Worldfest tickets are non-refundable and non-exchangeable for future events.
 You may transfer or sell the ticket to someone else.
 Just contact us at email@example.com with the new patrons information, including name and email.

 Our excellent staff of volunteers is the key ingredient to the continued success of the festival.
-Whether helping in the children's program, selling tickets, recycling, or working behind the scenes, the positive attitude, attention to detail and problem solving abilities of our staff keep the festival running smoothly.

 Most volunteer positions require a 4-hour shift for 4 days of the festival (16 hours total), or a full day doing setup or teardown, in exchange for a full festival pass.

 If you have questions please address them to firstname.lastname@example.org.

 Our Vendor Coordination team intentionally curates the merchant village offerings each year in order to present the finest variety of handcrafted goods from around the world.

 Everything from natural body care products, to sustainably produced clothing, to tasteful and original art for your home and garden can be found at WorldFest for the duration of the festival!

 Vendor applications are open from January to March each year.
 Booth fees vary by size and type.
 Please apply using the form on our website.

 Visit the WorldFest Marketplace (which can be found on the Festival Map) to check out all the Official WorldFest 2020 Marketplace.
 A limited quantity of all Official WorldFest merch is available, so don't wait until the last day to pick yours out - get to the Marketplace early!
 Marketplace hours are the same as festival gate hours.